Posted by Vineeta Singh

 Being a woman of color in Trump’s America is exhausting.

 This year marks the centennial of the constitutional amendment that let American women (functionally, white American women) vote.
 It is a bittersweet milestone for many African-American women.
-On the one hand it is time to celebrate the crucial political and intellectual labors of Black women like Sojourner Truth, Ida B. Wells, Frances Watkin Harper, and Mary Church Terrell who are too often left out of the narrative of American women’s history.
+On the one hand it is time to celebrate the crucial political and intellectual labours of Black women like Sojourner Truth, Ida B. Wells, Frances Watkin Harper, and Mary Church Terrell who are too often left out of the narrative of American women’s history.
 On the other hand, the next hundred years of voting don’t look too bright.
 The memories of the Supreme Court gutting the Voting Rights Act of 1965 are fresh.
 Many voters were planning on mailing in their ballots for this fall’s election, but we are now watching the President’s lackey systematically dismantle the US Postal Service.
 And as we all watch the rise of fascistic and authoritarian governments across the world, it feels almost ironic to celebrate the historic expansion of the right to vote.

 We need a happy story about U.S. politics!